StewartLynch/Dynamic-Appplication-Message-Alerts/docs/index.md

 3. It is in this file that we want to create a JSON object that will allow us to decode in our app so call the file  **messages.json**.

-4. For body of the file,  you can an array of  json object that will represent the information that you want use to present an alert in your applications when necessary.
+4. For body of the file,  you can add an array of  json object that will represent the information that you want use to present an alert in your applications when necessary.

    1. Start with an empty array and within the array, create a json object for every one of the apps that you want to use to deploy this solution to.